Bamboo and Woven Wood Shades

 A sample of fabric edge-binding tapes

 Woven wood shades, including bamboo shades, can be left unlined to provide more light and less privacy, or they can be lined with a light-filtering lining to block some light and give full privacy.
 They can also be lined with blackout material that will block most incoming light, a great option for bedrooms and nurseries.
-The size of the slats of bamboo or other natural materials that comprise a woven wood shade will only affect the amount of privacy or incoming light if the shade is unlined.
+The size of the slats of bamboo blinds or other natural materials that comprise a woven wood shade will only affect the amount of privacy or incoming light if the shade is unlined.
 Many woven wood shades made from finer materials will not even require a lining to provide full privacy, because of the gaps in the weave.
 This is another major difference between different types of woven wood shades.
-Keep in mind that not all bamboo shades require a lining to offer privacy, it all depends on the tightness of the weave.
-This is why it is so important to come into a showroom or order free samples online to see the materials in person.
+Keep in mind that not all bamboo blinds and shades require a lining to offer privacy, it all depends on the tightness of the weave.
+This is why it is so important to come into a showroom or order free woven or bamboo samples online to see the materials in person.

 See and feel the fabric.

-Get FREE samples delivered to your door.
+Get FREE samples delivered to your door

 Woven wood shades are still very popular in sunrooms, florida rooms and rooms with a beachy or bohemian vibe.
 However, now that light-filtering and blackout linings are available the popularity of woven wood shades has spread to bedrooms, kids rooms, and even nurseries.
 You can really put them in any room.
 Below we will discuss some of the spaces where their popularity is growing.